raaka1/lutorpy/README.md

 import lutorpy as lua
 # setup runtime and use zero-based index
 lua.LuaRuntime(zero_based_index=True)

+### note: zero-based index will only work getter operator such as "t[0]", for torch function like narrow, you still need 1-based indexing.

 # set the python globals() and __builtins__ to lua,
 # so all the lua global variables can be seen in python globals()
 lua.set_globals(globals(), __builtins__)